hashicorp/go-extract/README.md

 ## Cli Tool

-The libraray can also be used directly on the cli `extract`.
+The library can also be used directly on the cli `extract`.

 ### Installation